 3. Hearing loss can be costly

 If your loved one is concerned that treating hearing problems could be costly, here’s a strong counter-argument: Studies have found that, for numerous reasons, untreated hearing loss can hurt your wallet.
-For example, research from 2016 that looked at healthcare costs for a sample of 55- to 64-year-old adults found that people with untreated hearing loss spent, on average, 33% more on doctor’s bills.
+For example, research from a recent study that looked at healthcare costs for a sample of 55- to 64-year-old adults found that people with untreated hearing loss spent, on average, 33% more on doctor’s bills.
 Why?
 One of the study’s authors speculated that people with hearing loss might skip preventative care due to trouble communicating and thus wind up with a hefty bill because a major health issue wasn’t caught earlier.
 Others point out that hearing loss is related to other health issues such as cognitive decline.
 Another point to consider: For those who haven’t retired, hearing loss is associated with decreased work productivity, potentially having a direct impact on your paycheck.

 4. Hearing loss is linked to depression

 Difficulty hearing can have emotional and mental health consequences, too.
 The inability to hear others clearly can lead to stress and anxiety and increase withdrawal and isolation.
 Especially among elderly people, a lack of social ties is linked to negative mental (and physical) health outcomes.
 The good news: Treating hearing loss can potentially help alleviate depression, partly because being able to hear makes social situations less anxiety-provoking.
 A study from the National Council on Aging found that people with hearing difficulty who have hearing aids report fewer symptoms associated with depression and anxiety and more frequently participate in social activities.